 - 7.9 When analysing the impact from proposed policies, the impact assessment methodology foresees that a baseline scenario is applied as the basis for comparing policy options.
 This helps to identify the incremental impact of each policy option considered.
-The aim of the baseline scenario is to explain how the current situation would evolve without additional regulatory intervention. - 7.10 For the analysis of the potential related costs and benefits of the proposed guidelines on look-through, EIOPA has applied the baseline described in the Introduction, therefore taking into account the effect of the application the application of the Directive requirements and the relevant draft Implementing Measures ([Article 144 MR3 of the draft Implementing Measures]). - 7.11 In practice, starting from the combination of the prudent person principle and the draft Implementing Measures Article on Look-through, and for the only purpose of the analysis of costs and benefits, it has been considered appropriate to use as the reference for the comparison the requirement to apply the look-through approach in general (unless explicitly exempted in the draft Implementing Measures).
+The aim of the baseline scenario is to explain how the current situation would evolve without additional regulatory intervention. - 7.10 For the analysis of the potential related costs and benefits of the proposed guidelines on look-through, EIOPA has applied the baseline described in the Introduction, therefore taking into account the effect of the application the application of the Directive requirements and the relevant Implementing Measures (Article 84of Implementing Measures). - 7.11 In practice, starting from the combination of the prudent person principle and the Implementing Measures Article on Look-through, and for the only purpose of the analysis of costs and benefits, it has been considered appropriate to use as the reference for the comparison the requirement to apply the look-through approach in general (unless explicitly exempted in the Implementing Measures).